Training schedule details provided by the BC Trades Training Consortium (TTC).

 The program combines technical and work-based training.
 It generally takes four years to complete.

-As a result of the Pan-Canadian Harmonization Initiative, effective April 1, 2019 the technical training is made up of three levels totalling 24 weeks.
-Each level is 8 weeks.
+The technical training is made up of three levels.
+Each level is 8 weeks (240 hours).
 This block of training is normally delivered through an ITA approved training institution.
 Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.

 The work-based training totals 6480 hours.
 Based on a 30-hour work week this involves just over 216 weeks of training.